Interface-first layout Design system focus Figma-led example

 How to write a UI Designer CV

-Use this ui designer example to see how UI design, Visual design, and Figma can be turned into a sharper summary, stronger shipped-work bullets, and a more credible design story.
+Use this UI designer page to see how visual systems, component design, and interface polish can be turned into a sharper summary, stronger bullets, and a more credible design story.

 1

-Shape the summary and first role around the interface design, visual systems, and polished digital presentation work you want to be hired for next, not every part of the job you have ever handled.
-Mention practical constraints such as short sprint handovers and shared component libraries so examples feel real.
+Shape the summary and first role around the interface, system, or visual work you want to be hired for next, not every part of the job you have ever handled.

 2